 A conceptually cool idea like this deserves unique package design.
 The marketers at Kraft Heinz understood how to develop effective visual brand design within the space constraints of the packaging for these Jell-O line extensions.
 Colorful artwork depicting kids playing, exploring or engaging in hands-on activities tells consumers immediately that these products, and the brand itself, are not your grandmother’s Jell-O. This is packaging that tell stories; adventures in which kids can easily see themselves.
 Images of the fun-filled contents of the kits as well as artwork showing the finished projects provoke an instantaneous, unmistakable sequence to purchase, thanks to packaging that says: see me, feel me, buy me.
 That’s what kids and their parents will do when they interact with this packaging.

-Toying with one’s food
+Toying with one’s food packaging

 We’re all familiar with numerous toy brands that have successfully launched licensed brand extensions into many consumer product categories – including food and beverages.
 And along comes Funko, the company that is known for its licensed pop culture products in multiple categories of consumer products: vinyl figures, action toys, plush, apparel, housewares and accessories.
 The company mantra: “Our aim is to provide consumers tangible ways to take their fandom offline” has now been extended to include pop cult cereals.